microsoft/ALAppExtensions/Modules/System/Filter Tokens/README.md

 ### OnResolveTimeFilterToken (Event) <a name="OnResolveTimeFilterToken"></a>

- Use this event if you want to add support for additional filter tokens that user will be able to use when working with time filters, for example "Lunch".
+ Use this event if you want to add support for additional filter tokens that user will be able to use when working with time filters, for example "%Lunch".
  Ensure that in your subscriber you check that what user entered contains your token, then return properly formatted time for your filter token.